-The required content of a "complete and correct" declaration has evolved over time.
-Bush administration officials in fall 2007 said they expected the declaration to include a full declaration of the separated weapons-grade plutonium that has already been produced, as well as full disclosure of uranium enrichment activities.
-81 The North Korean Foreign Ministry said on January 4, 2008 that it had notified the United States of the content of its declaration in November 2007.
-However, Assistant Secretary Hill said that the two sides had discussed what was expected to be in a declaration, and "it was clearly not a complete and correct declaration."
-82 At that time,
+The required content of a "complete and correct" declaration as promised under the Six Party negotiations evolved over time.
+Bush administration officials in fall 2007 said they expected the declaration to include a full declaration of the separated weapons-grade plutonium that has already been produced, as well as full disclosure of uranium enrichment activities.88 The North Korean Foreign Ministry said on January 4, 2008 that it had notified the United States of the content of its declaration in November 2007.
+However, Assistant Secretary Hill said that the two sides had discussed what was expected to be in a declaration, and "it was clearly not a complete and correct declaration."89 At that time, North Korea reportedly suggested it would declare 30 kg of separated plutonium in its declaration, a lower number than U.S. officials have alluded to (see above) but in the range of some analyses.90 The United States has said that "materials, facilities and programs" need to be included in a declaration.
+In addition to plutonium stocks, North Korea agreed to "address concerns about a uranium enrichment program but denies that it has one" (see below).
+Other outstanding issues are nuclear proliferation activities and warhead information.
+North Korea has said it would not include warhead information at this stage.
+Once the original December 31 deadline for submission of the declaration had passed, U.S. officials emphasized that the completeness of the document was more important than its timing.
+U.S. officials also made statements in early 2008 that removal from sanctions lists would only happen after a complete declaration was submitted to the six parties.

-77 IAEA Press Release, "IAEA Removes Seals at Yongbyon," September 24, 2008.